MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

         | summarize count()
         ```

-    1. **Query 3** will return all rows of SecurityEvent and one (last) row for SigninLogs.
+    iii. **Query 3** will return all rows of SecurityEvent and one (last) row for SigninLogs.
 The last row for SigninLogs will have the summarized count of the total number of rows.

         ```KQL
         SecurityEvent